The Incredible Saguaro Cactus Flower

 Peak Blooming Season

-During peak blooming season, which happens in May, each white flower opens and closes within about 24 hours.
+During peak blooming season, each white flower opens and closes within about 24 hours.
 A single cactus may be covered with scores of blooms, looking like fingertips on the cactus’s arms!
+Peak blooming season typically takes place in late April, early May, and late June, but in some years, the flowers can bloom as early as mid-April, depending on weather conditions.

 Learn about the Saguaro Flower Power Project at Saguaro National Park here.